-When your surgeon removes DCIS from your breast, it is therefore important to know whether the cancer has spread to other parts of your body, in order to determine the ‘stage’ of the disease.
+When your surgeon removes DCIS from your breast, it is important to confirm if the cancer has spread to other parts of your body.
+This determines the ‘stage’ of the disease.

 → To learn more about either DCIS or cancer staging, we recommend this guide on ‘TNM staging’ by Cancer Research UK

-If cancer cells break off from their initial position, they will travel through your lymphatic channels to your underarm and collect in the first lymph node(s) they reach – the sentinel lymph nodes(s).
+If cancer cells break off from their initial position, they will travel through your lymphatic channels to your underarm and collect in the first lymph nodes they reach – the sentinel lymph nodes.

 The Magtrace® lymphatic tracer allows your surgeon to mark the sentinel lymph nodes (the first nodes cancer would migrate to if present) in advance or on the day of your surgery.

-These nodes will remain marked in this way for many weeks, allowing a pathologist to look at the tissue removed from your breast and accurately determine if you would benefit from having those marked lymph nodes removed.
+These nodes will remain marked in this way for many weeks, allowing a pathologist to look at the DCIS tissue removed from your breast and accurately determine if you would benefit from having those marked lymph nodes removed.